nickderobertis/flexlate/README.md

 Further, there is not really any ability to compose a project template from smaller templates with any existing tools.

+### How does it Work?

+Flexlate is Git-native: it carries out all its operations via commits to Git branches.
+It maintains two branches, one that contains the history of the template output and the other than contains the merged output between your project and the template.
+This means that you resolve any conflicts with the template changes in Git and the merge conflict resolution is stored in the output branch.

+It enables composability by using config files to keep track of where multiple templates should be rendered and with what data.

 ## Getting Started